Posterior Meta-Replay for Continual Learning: Supplementary Experiments and Results

-When comparing the behavior of individual methods for different architectures, we generally observe improved uncertainty-based task inference with increasing main network complexity (i.e., the results obtained for \textsc{MLP-100,100} are generally worse than for \textsc{MLP-400,400}, which in turn are worse than for \textsc{Lenet}).
-This is especially noticeable for \textsc{PR-Dirac}, \textsc{PR-SSGE}, \textsc{VCL} and \textsc{PF-SSGE}, whereas the performance of EWC in all three considered settings is similar.
-We speculate that improved performance in increasingly complex architectures is due to differences in the resulting inductive biases (cf. \citet{wilson2020bayesian:generalization}).
+When comparing the behavior of individual methods for different architectures, we generally observe improved uncertainty-based task inference with increasing main network complexity (i.e., the results obtained for MLP-100,100 are generally worse than for MLP-400,400, which in turn are worse than for Lenet).
+This is especially noticeable for \textit{PosteriorReplay-Dirac}, \textit{PosteriorReplay-SSGE}, \textit{VCL-multihead} and \textit{PriorFocused-SSGE-multihead}, whereas the performance of \textit{EWC-multihead} in all three considered settings is similar.
+We speculate that improved performance in increasingly complex architectures is due to differences in the resulting inductive biases \cite{wilson2020bayesian:generalization}.
 For example, compared to an MLP, a convolutional architecture such as Lenet is supposed to have a much better inductive bias towards data with local structure (e.g., SplitMNIST), and might therefore be better suited for detecting whether an image belongs to a certain task or not.